I Retired at 60 Two Years Ago With $3.1 Million. My 62-Year-Old Wife Still Works Because She Wants to, but She Resents My Free Time. Help!

 Be willing to step up

-In situations like these, he explains, "Sometimes the resentment is caused by an unspoken desire on the part of the working spouse to have the retired spouse do more chores and be more helpful around the house.
 While it would certainly be better for the working spouse to express their desires more directly, if we are the one retired, asking if there is anything we can do for our spouse while they are at work is always helpful."

-Your wife’s resentment of your newfound free time might seem petty.
-But Kain points out that in these types of situations, what often lies beneath that resentment is fear.
+Your wife’s resentment of your newfound free time might seem petty, but Kain points out that in these types of situations, what often lies beneath that resentment is fear.

 "Spouses often worry that not working may cause depression in highly successful, Type A executives who have retired," he explains.
 "They may often be concerned that too much free time in retirement might cause physical or cognitive decline."

-It may help for you to explain to your wife what you’re doing with your time while she’s at work, and to reassure her that your routine is one you’re enjoying.
+It might help for you to explain to your wife what you’re doing with your time while she’s at work, and to reassure her that your routine is one you’re enjoying.
 You can also share some of the activities you’ve been doing that are bringing meaning to your life.
-And if these conversations with your wife are making you realize you aren’t getting out as much as you should be, consider that a wake-up call.

 "It’s crucial to plan how we will spend our extra time when our spouse is at work so our brains are challenged, so we get out of the house and move our bodies, and so we engage in social activities," Kain says.

 At the same time, it’s a good idea to think of ways you and your wife can maximize your time together on evenings and weekends, or whenever she's not working.
-You may want to suggest activities you both enjoy, or ask her what activities she’d like you to plan.
+You might want to suggest activities you both enjoy, or ask her what activities she’d like you to plan.

 Open communication can ease a tough transition